 Get there 50 minutes by train from London Bridge to Staplehurst, then bus or taxi; around one hour 30 minutes by car.

 On the third Sunday of May, something strange happens to Alresford.
-The pretty streets in Hampshire fill with stalls and people, as the locals go wild for the town’s speciality: watercress.
+The pretty streets fill with stalls and people as the locals go wild for... watercress.
 They have an entire festival dedicated to the stuff, which draws thousands of visitors every year.
-At this year’s Alresford Watercress Festival, expect more than 80 food and drink stalls (with a watercress-heavy menu), a watercress-eating competition, and live music (we can’t wait to see how they incorporate watercress here).
+At Alresford Watercress Festival 2020, food and drink stalls (with a watercress-heavy menu), a watercress-eating competition, and live music (we can’t wait to see how they incorporate watercress here).

-Get there One hour 10 minutes by train from London Waterloo to Winchester, then a 20-minute bus journey to Alresford; around two hours by car.
+Get there One hour 20 minutes by train from London Waterloo to Alton, then a 30-minute bus journey to Alresford; around two hours by car.